m-spangenberg/exercises_devops/README.md

 The three pillars of DevOps are Pull Request Automation, Deployment Automation and Application Performance Management.

-### Continuous Integration

-During the development process, developers will propose code changes with version control tools like GitHub or GitLab.
-These changes are called pull requests or merge requests.
-The request itself is usually a fully formed feature that focuses on solving some sort of business requirement.
-Once this pull request is approved through a process of **Code Review**, the feature get merged into the main codebase.
-The DevOps engineer places gates in front of this process in order to automate the catching of bugs.
-This automated process is called **Continuous Integration** (CI).
-After the pull request is approved and validated by CI, more feedback is given by the Managers, Leads and Designers responsible for the project.

-CI is the automated process of building and testing changes to a codebase each time feature branches get merged in a version controlled repository and exists to keep the momentum up for developers so they commit often and catch bugs early.
-Depending on the teams branch policies, commits can be done as features to a dev branch, or the main branch, depending on quality constraints.
-An individual developer works on a feature branch of the project, they then make a pull request to merge their feature branch into dev or main.
-This triggers a build system (Jenkins, TeamCity, Buddy, Gitlab CI, Circle CI) to build, test and validate the main branch with the new changes.
-It's important to realize CI is not QA, Quality Assurance or manual testing, is a domain in its own right, as much as Software Engineering or DevOps.

 ### Continuous Delivery

 CD is a lean practice, where building, testing, configuration and deployment take place to make code active in a production environment.
 This release pipeline usually automates testing and infrastructure creation in order to deploy new builds.